-Instructions for completing the Online Course Registration and/or Multiple Course Exception Petition for On Campus Students
+Instructions for completing the Online Course Registration and/or Multiple Course Exception Petition for SBTS On Campus Students

-- Read the criteria below to determine your eligibility for approval.
+- SBTS Student, read the criteria below to determine if you meet the requirements for submitting the request.
 Please do not submit a petition form if you do not clearly meet the criteria.

 - If approved, you will be registered for the course or courses in compliance with all other registration policies.

 Criteria for Granting Registration and/or Multiple Course Exceptions to On Campus Students for Online Courses

 The following circumstances will be grounds for considering student requests for exception from the online course policies preventing on campus students from registering for online courses and/or preventing on campus students from taking more than one online course per semester.
 Note that the presence of one or more of these circumstances does not automatically guarantee the granting of an exception.
 Each student’s request will be considered individually.

 - The course is necessary to complete the on campus student’s graduation requirements.
 The student must be eligible for graduation at the end of the semester in which the course is being offered.
 In addition, the course must not be offered in any on campus format during that semester or, if it is, there must be an unavoidable schedule conflict with another required course.